bradleypmartin/multicloud-tf-demo-191022-public/README.md

 If you would like to try out one or more of the deployments herein, please see the sections below regarding requirements for each provider.

 Each deployment assumes you have _some_ way to `plan` and `apply` Terraform code...whether that's locally or through a remote service like Terraform Cloud/Enterprise.
+I used a currently-free tier of Terraform Cloud for provisioning througout this demo, but there are certainly other ways you can do it.
 HashiCorp offers [some helpful documentation](https://learn.hashicorp.com/terraform) to get you started.

 Finally, the `consul.d` folder here contains example service configurations for a 'first crack' at running a local Consul agent to keep track of the multicloud deployment shared here.
 I followed the [HashiCorp Learn docs](https://learn.hashicorp.com/consul) to get going with Consul.